FAQ's

 For those who want to live the true Patagonian experience but have limited time or feel that the full route is too demanding, we've established officially recognized intermediate challenges.
 These are designed to still embrace the essence of Final Frontier Patagonia - on your terms.

-All riders start together March 8, 2026 from Puerto Montt, regardless of the challenge they select.
+All riders start together March 6, 2027 from Puerto Varas, regardless of the challenge they select.

 You can select your preferred challenge during registration.
 If you begin with a longer route and decide to finish on a shorter or larger one, that's perfectly fine.
 However, we do encourage advance selection, as it allows us to better prepare for your arrival at the corresponding control gate.